AyushBhatt99/bitwise-operator/README.md

 # bitwise-operator

-it is simple bitwise operator
+it is simple bitwise operator.